jclouds/jclouds/README.md

 Even if you don't need the portable apis we provide, or could roll it your own, programming against cloud environments can be challenging.
 We focus on the following areas so that you can focus on using the cloud, rather than troubleshooting it!

 * SIMPLE INTERFACE
 Instead of creating new object types, we reuse concepts like maps so that the programming model is familiar.
-In this way, you can get started without dealing with REST-like apis or WS.
+In this way, you can get started without dealing with the cloud providers' REST-like apis or WebServices directly.

 * RUNTIME PORTABILITY
 We have drivers that allow you to operate in restricted environments like Google App Engine.
 We have very few required dependencies, so we are unlikely to clash with your app.